Terms & Conditions

-There must be a qualified First Aider present at each training session.
+When possible a qualified First Aider will be present at each training session.

 Any treatment given must be of First Aid only.
 Any serious injuries must be taken to Accident and Emergency Department or the student’s GP.
 All accidents and injuries must be reported to the Instructor.

 It is the student’s responsibility to ensure that they are capable of undergoing the normal routine of exercises and combative drills provided by the class.
 Not all exercises or combative drills are suitable for everyone and any training class may result in injury.
 Members must accept the risk of injury from performing the normal routine of exercises and combative drills.
 If students are in any doubt then they should consult their doctor before beginning any classes.